gr-blog/gregros.dev/posts/web/04/every-way-to-make-a-synthetic-iframe.post.md

 var uri = URL.createObjectURL(blob)
 ```

-And finally, we can set the iframe’s `src` attribute to that URL:
+Finally, we can set the iframe’s `src` attribute to that URL:

 ```js
 var iframe = document.createElement("iframe")